-We serve more than 20,000 children, youth and families annually throughout the state at 22 different program sites.
+We serve more than 25,000 children, youth and families annually throughout the state at more than two dozen program sites.

-We offer over 35 specialized public mental health programs and a wide array of community-based support services in the following counties:
+We have more than 45 locations and offer over 50 specialized public mental health programs and a wide array of community-based support services in the following nine counties:

 - Los Angeles County

 - Sacramento County

 In 1988, Mary Jane Gross founded MJ Gross and Associates as a mental health services consultation and management company.
 The company managed several Institutes for the Mentally Disabled (IMDs) for other healthcare organizations.
 In the early 1990’s, we added our first program for adolescents, Harbor View Adolescent Center in Long Beach.

 In the mid-90’s, we opened the first programs independently owned and operated by our company.
 They were three intensive treatment centers — Star View Adolescent Center, Oasis Rehabilitation Center, and Stars Adolescent Center.
 The names reflect that in each county in which we operate, we have formed a separate agency with a unique name to emphasize its focus on being part of the network of care for its county.
 In 2001, we discontinued providing services under management contracts and changed our parent company name to Stars Behavioral Health Group.

 In 1995, Star View Children and Family Services, Inc. (SVCFS) was incorporated as a 501 c 3 charitable non-profit organization to open and operate Star View Adolescent Center’s Group Home component (now the Star View Community Treatment Facility).
 SVCFS has gone on to operate wraparound programs in Los Angeles and Santa Clara Counties, along with other social services programs.
 Some of SVCFS’s programs are integrated with the mental health services provided by SBHG agencies.